OlyMahmudMugdho/proxy-ai/README.md

 It allows you to use local LLMs (Ollama, vLLM), specialized providers (DeepSeek, OpenCode, NVIDIA NIM), or any OpenAI-compliant API while maintaining the rich features of Anthropic-native clients, including streaming and tool use.

-## 🚀 Key Features
+## Key Features

-- **Protocol Translation**: Seamlessly maps Anthropic `/v1/messages` to OpenAI `/v1/chat/completions`.
-- **Smart Streaming**: Full support for Server-Sent Events (SSE) with intelligent mapping of "thinking" or reasoning blocks (e.g., from DeepSeek-R1) into Anthropic's native `thinking` blocks.
-- **Tool Use Support**: Bidirectional translation between Anthropic's tool schema and OpenAI's function calling.
-- **Profile Management**: Multi-backend support with dedicated configurations for model mapping, base URLs, and authentication.
-- **Integrated Launcher**: Acts as a wrapper for the `claude` CLI, automatically configuring the environment for zero-config operation.
+- Protocol Translation
+...

-## 🛠 Installation & Building
+## Installation & Building

 Ensure you have [Go](https://go.dev/) 1.21+ installed.